Stéphane Horel (France) is an investigative journalist at Le Monde

 • Environment

-KENYA/CAMEROON - An investigation has established that Chemical Pesticides that are already banned within European Union markets are still used in Kenya and Cameroon Markets.
+KENYA/CAMEROON - A cross-border investigation has established that pesticides that are already banned within European Union markets are still used in Kenya and Cameroon.
+These chemicals of concern are readily available to small and large-scale farmers who are ignorant of their effects.